• Skip to main content

 (To pronounce it more fluently, traders call it VIXEN)

-VXN allows us to have a measure of the expected risk at any time for each money invested in our preferred asset, QQQ.
+VXN allows us to have a measure of the expected risk at any time for any investments made in tech stocks (Nasdaq).
 In response to these variations, we can set up an aggressive or defensive strategy depending on whether we are risking less or more than before.

 • Visit: VXN Volatility Index (VXN) on Investing.